 This chapter examines the global composition of social media app markets and economies.
 The conceptual frame that gives direction to this examination is that of the political economy of communication – an established and well-tested approach (Wasko, 2004; Mosco, 1996) that has been applied not only to the analysis of regulated broadcast media industries but also to the study of search (Van Couvering, 2011; Mosco, 2014), mobile (Goldsmith, 2014), locative (Wilken and Bayliss, 2015), and social media industries (Albarran, 2013), as well as to new forms of media consumption and distribution (Lobato and Thomas, 2015).
-This framework is productive for understanding higher-level transformations, financing arrangements, business models and other vested interests, and the political and social ...
+This framework is productive for understanding higher-level transformations, financing arrangements, business models and other vested interests, ...

 Social Media App Economies